melissamonk-NOAA/Vermilion_2021/doc/indices/vermilion_NWFSC_HL_writeup_SCA.md

 ### Northwest Fisheries Science Center Hook-and-Line Survey

-Since 2004, the NWFSC has conducted an annual hook-and-line survey targeting shelf rockfish at fixed stations (‘sites’) in the Southern California Bight (Figure xx).
+Since 2004, the NWFSC has conducted an annual hook-and-line survey targeting shelf rockfish at fixed stations (‘sites’) in the Southern California Bight (Figure \@ref(fig:spp-sites)).
 During each site visit, three deckhands simultaneously deploy 5-hook sampling rigs (this is referred to as a single ‘drop’) for a maximum of 5 minutes per line, but individual lines may be retrieved sooner at the angler’s discretion (e.g. to avoid losing fish).
 Five drops are attempted at each site for a maximum possible catch of 75 fish per site per year (3 anglers × 5 hooks × 5 drops).
-Further details regarding the sampling frame, site selection, and survey methodology are described by [-@Harms].
+Further details regarding the sampling frame, site selection, and survey methodology are described by [-@Harms2008].

+From 2004 through 2013, sampling was conducted only outside the Cowcod Conservation Areas.
+Beginning in 2014, 40 sites inside the CCAs were sampled, and roughly another 40 sites have been added in subsequent years inside the CCAs.
+The survey currently has 201 sites (79 inside and 122 outside the CCAs).

-***Northwest Fisheries Science Center Hook-and-Line Survey Index: Data Preparation, Filtering, and Sample Sizes**
+**Northwest Fisheries Science Center Hook-and-Line Survey Index: Data Preparation, Filtering, and Sample Sizes**

-Vermilion is one of the most commonly encountered species in the NWFSC hook-and-line survey (Figure \@ref(fig:spp-sites)).
+Vermilion is one of the most commonly encountered species in the NWFSC hook-and-line survey [Harms 2008]  (Figure \@ref(fig:spp-sites)).
+Sites considered for an abundance index were limited to those that have caught at least 1 vermilion rockfish over the period 2004-2018 (circles in Figure xx ).
+Only 14 sites were identified as catching no vermilion over the entire sampling period.
 Sample sizes by depth and year can be found in Tables
 \@ref(tab:tab-depth-nwfschl) and \@ref(tab:tab-year-nwfschl).
-Note that depth was used as a continuous variable in the model, and depth bins were create for data exploration only.
+Note that depth was used as a continuous variable (second-order polynomial) in the model, and depth bins were created for descriptive purposes and data exploration only.

 *Northwest Fisheries Science Center Hook-and-Line Survey Index: Model Selection, Fits, and Diagnostics*

-A number of distributions were explored to fit an appropriate error distribution to the data.
+The STAT explored alternative model structures to generate a standardized index of relative abundance.
+This included alternative response variables (catch in weight, catch in numbers, presence/absence), levels of aggregation (hook, drop, or site), probability distributions (binomial, negative binomial, lognormal, delta-gamma, and logit-normal), and covariates (year, site number, depth, distance to port, area, inside/outside CCA).
+Preliminary analyses showed that trends in the annual proportion of positive hooks were very similar to trends in catch rate per drop or site.
+Posterior predictive checks of annual means and standard deviations identified the logit-normal model as the most appropriate error distribution.
+The final model included covariate terms for year, site number, drop number, a

-The final model included terms for Year, Site, Drop number within a site, a second order depth, and a random effect for each observation.
+Second-order depth term, and a normally-distributed random effect for each observation.

 Models were fit using the “rstanarm” R package (version 2.21.1).
-Posterior predictive checks of the Bayesian model fit for the binomial model and the positive model were all reasonable (Figures \@ref(fig:fig-posterior-mean-nwfschl)  and
+Posterior predictive checks of the Bayesian model fit for the final logit model were all reasonable (Figures \@ref(fig:fig-posterior-mean-nwfschl) and
  \@ref(fig:fig-posterior-sd-nwfschl)).
-The model generated data sets with the proportion zeros similar to the 50%  zeroes in the observed data (Figure \@ref(fig:fig-propzero-nwfschl)).
-The predicted marginal effects from both the final logit normal model can be found in (Figures \@ref(fig:marginal-nwfschl).
+The model generated data sets with the proportion zeros similar to the ~50% zeroes in the data (Figure \@ref(fig:fig-propzero-nwfschl)).
+The predicted marginal effects from the final logit normal model can be found in Figure \@ref(fig:marginal-nwfschl).
-The depth effect is masked by the site effect in the marginal effects.
-A model run without the site effect confirms that that depth follows the expected pattern observed in the data.
+The marginal depth effect represents the influence of depth on the proportion of vermilion *after* accounting for site effects.
+A model run without the site effect confirms that that depth follows the expected pattern observed in the data, i.e. a peak near 145 m (Figure \@ref(fig:marginal2-nwfschl)).
-The  final index (Table \@ref(tab:tab-index-nwfschl)) represents a similar trend to the arithmetic mean of the annual CPUE (Figure \@ref(fig:fig-cpue-nwfschl)).
+The  final index (Table \@ref(tab:tab-index-nwfschl)), when compared to the arithmetic mean of the annual CPUE, declines slightly more from 2008-2012, with a significant increase after 2016 (Figure \@ref(fig:fig-cpue-nwfschl)).

+The expansion of the survey area into the CCAs after 2014 limits exploration of year/area interactions in the model.
+The STAT adopted an approach similar to that used for the 2019 assessment of cowcod [@Dick2019].
+Specifically, because site effects (both inside and outside the CCA) are constant over time in the index, selectivity for the index is estimated using composition data that represents all areas (2014-2019, inside and outside the CCAs).
+Not wanting to lose length and age compositions prior to 2014, these data are moved to a ‘dummy’ fleet in the assessment model, and allowed to have a different selectivity curve due to differences in size composition inside and outside the CCAs [@Keller2019].
+This treatment of the data, although not ideal, was seen as preferable to development of two separate indices.